Skip to Main Content Skip to left navigation

 Timeline

-Application deadline: October 16th at 11:59PM (EST)
+Application deadline: Friday, October 31, 2025 at 11:59PM (EST)

-Awardees officially announced in January 2024.
+Awardees will be announced publicly in late January 2025.

 Application Requirements